HL7/fhir-gender-harmony/input/pagecontent/model.md

-2023-08-08       OTHER-2576         Joanie Harper                update text per Jira ticket 2023-08-14       OTHER-2709         Joanie Harper                update text per Jira ticket 2023-08-22       OTHER-2532         Rob McClure                   Clarify use of "sex or gender" -->
+2023-08-08       OTHER-2576         Joanie Harper                update text per Jira ticket 2023-08-14       OTHER-2709         Joanie Harper                update text per Jira ticket 2023-08-22       OTHER-2532         Rob McClure                   Clarify use of "sex or gender" 2023-08-22        various           Rob McClure                Updated RSG description and Usage Notes to clarify that SAAB (and Administrative Gender) can be directly exchanged without "wrapping" in RSG template and as such they should be considered a conformant exchange of USCDI v4 "Sex"
+2023-08-22        OTHER-2512        Rob McClure                Confirmed removal of ICAO element and added explanation of change.
+-->

 ### Modeling Sex and Gender Representation